News bites: snacks, sweets & swears

 Table of Plenty’s Rice Thins range is now available in the biscuit aisle at Coles.

 Now dip it, dip it good

 Five-star hotel W Brisbane is bringing fondue back with a new, luxe-inspired take on the old-school classic.
-Returning due to popular demand, W Brisbane is inviting guests to “Dip It – Dip It Real Good” at Living Room Bar with a new, shimmering gold array of delectable dippers, dips and cocktails dripping in gold.
-For $59 for two people, a melted pot of Valrhona milk chocolate heaven will come to you accompanied by must-have dippers like churros, macarons, marshmallows and locally-sourced strawberries, blueberries and bananas.
-For guests wanting to step it up on the richness radar, stacked waffles dripping in gold and glimmering marble brownies will also be on offer.
+Returning due to popular demand, W Brisbane is inviting guests to “Dip It – Dip It Real Good” at Living Room Bar with a new, shimmering array of delectable dippers, dips and cocktails dripping in gold.
+For $59 for two people, a melted pot of Valrhona milk chocolate heaven will come to you accompanied by dippers like churros, macarons, marshmallows and locally-sourced strawberries, blueberries and bananas.
+For guests wanting to step it up on the richness radar, stacked waffles dripping in gold and glimmering marble brownies are also on offer.
 To go the extra mile, you can do a final dip into a choice of coconut shavings, almond crumble or whipped cream.
+To book, click here.